B-Selssabil/Exploring-DeepSeekR1-s-Reasoning-Capabilities-for-News-Recommendation/README.md

 To execute the project, follow these steps :

 1. Install all the packages listed in the `requirements.txt` file into your environment.
-2. Set up your tokens :
+2. Set up your tokens in the config file :

 ```json